-1. Money should never be kept at a treasurer's home.
-2. Two people should always count the money, and both should sign the receipt verifying the amount.
-3. Two signatures should be required on all checks.
-4. Have a member who does not have check signing authority review the bank statement monthly before giving it to the treasurer.
-This person is looking for red flags including: checks showing up in non sequential order, checks made out to cash, cash withdrawals, checks written out to non-approved vendors, checks written for non-approved expenses, and checks written out to individuals.
-5. Never sign a blank check or a check made out to "cash."
-6. The treasurer should arrange to deposit the money in the bank as soon after the conclusion of the project as possible.
-7. Money should be deposited into the organization's bank account daily, even if a project is ongoing.
-8. All bills must be paid by check, never cash.
+1. Money should never he kent at a treas urer's hor ne.

-9. Conduct an annual audit of the books.
+- 2. Two people should always count the money, and both should sign the receipt verifying the amount. - 3.
+Two signatures should be required on all checks. - 4.
+Have a member who does not have check signing authority review the bank statement monthly before giving it to the treasurer.
+This person is looking for red flags including: checks showing up in non-sequential order, checks made out to cash, cash withdrawals, checks written out to non-approved vendors, checks written for non-approved expenses, and checks written out to individuals. - 5.
+Never sign a blank check or a check made out to "cash." - 6.
+The treasurer should arrange to deposit the money in the bank as soon after the conclusion of the project as possible. - 7.
+Money should be deposited into the organization's bank account daily, even if a project is ongoing. - 8.
+All bills must be paid by check, never cash. - 9.
+Conduct an annual audit of the books. - 10.
+Make sure that you have a Bond Policy and make sure to follow the requirements to guarantee coverage.